hcharlton/hcharlton/README.md

 - Philosophy of Consciousness
 - Politcal Analysis
 ### Current Work
-- Project: Phrenogeny, a NLP Inspired Application of Bioinformatics Principles to Temporal Concept Analysis
-- Course: Statistical and Machine Learning in Bioinformatics
-- Course: Algorithms in Bioinformatics
+- Project: Using PacBio SMRT Kinetics Data to Disentangle Denovo Mutations

 <!--
 **hcharlton/hcharlton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.